guilhermesalvi/sample-overdraft-api/readme.md

 **What happens:**

-- ✅ IOF and interest are calculated only for April 1–10
+- ✅ Credit Tax and interest are calculated only for April 1–10
 - ❌ No charges for days with zero balance
-- ❌ No penalty or mora, since balance was cleared before end of the month
+- ❌ No penalty or late interest, since balance was cleared before end of the month

----

 ### Case 5: Exceeded Overdraft Limit